-Geneva School recognizes that students need homework so that they can complete unfinished work or practice their skills and reach their full academic potential.
+Geneva School recognizes that students need homework so that they can complete unfinished work or practice their skills to reach their full academic potential.
 Homework is also an essential tool in teaching personal responsibility and diligence.
-Reading and memorizing Scripture are considered habit-building, not homework.
+Many skills such as reading, practicing math facts, studying, reading God' Word and memorizing Scripture are considered habit-building, not homework.
 At GSB, homework is generally assigned for one of four reasons:

 - 1. To provide extra practice with new concepts, skills, or facts. - 2.
 Repeated, short periods of practice or study of new information is often a better way to learn than one long period of study.
 Daily homework allows for these short periods of study. - 3.
-Homework may also be assigned to students who, having been given adequate time to complete an assignment in class, did not use the time wisely or work at a slower pace. - 4.
+Homework may also be assigned to students who, although given adequate time to complete an assignment in class, were unable to accomplish assignment completion. - 4.
 Homework is also given as a means to encourage parent participation in the student's education.
 Such participation keeps the parent informed as to the current topics of study in the class.

 The amount of homework varies from grade to grade and from student to student.
-In the early grades (K-2nd), homework consists of math facts, reading, and studying for tests.
-Parents are encouraged to read with their students and review appropriate math facts.
+In the early grades (K-2nd), homework consists of math facts, reading, and studying.
+Parents are encouraged to read with their students and review relevant material.
 In third through fifth grades, homework averages around an hour a night.
 In Grammar School, homework is not assigned over the weekend with the exception of long-term projects.
-Daily Wise Time is provided in each class for students to complete work.
+During the school day, Wise Time is provided in each class for students to complete work.
 Please note that the amount of homework for students depends on how well they use time in the classroom as well as on their personal pace.
 Some students process quickly and do not need as much time to complete assignments whereas other students process slower and take additional time to complete tasks.
 If your student has multiple subject assignments other than reading, math facts and studying for tests please make an appointment with the classroom teacher.